Ouida: Influence

-The British composer Frederic Hymen Cowen and his librettists Gilbert Arthur à Beckett, H.A.
-Rudall, and Frederic Edward Weatherly acquired the rights to Ouida's 1875 novel Signa to create an opera for Richard D'Oyly Carte's Royal English Opera House to succeed Arthur Sullivan's Ivanhoe in 1891.
+The British composer Frederic Hymen Cowen and his librettists Gilbert Arthur à Beckett, H. A. Rudall, and Frederic Edward Weatherly acquired the rights to Ouida's 1875 novel Signa to create an opera for Richard D'Oyly Carte's Royal English Opera House to succeed Arthur Sullivan's Ivanhoe in 1891.
 Between Cowen not being ready with his work and the collapse of Carte's venture, Cowen eventually took his finished opera Signa to Italy with an Italian translation of the original English text by G.A.
 Mazzucato.
 After many delays and production troubles, Cowen's Signa was first performed in a reduced three-act version at the Teatro Dal Verme, Milan on 12 November 1893.
 After further revision and much cutting, it was later given in a two-act version at Covent Garden, London on 30 June 1894, at which point Cowen wondered if there was any sense left in the opera at all.
 Ouida's impression of the work is unknown.

 Later, Pietro Mascagni bought the rights for her story "Two Little Wooden Shoes", intending to adapt it for an opera.
 His friend Giacomo Puccini became interested in the story and began a court action, claiming that because Ouida was in debt, the rights to her works should be put up for public auction to raise funds for creditors.
 He won the court challenge and persuaded his publisher Ricordi to bid for the story.
 After Ricordi won, Puccini lost interest and never composed the opera.
 Mascagni later composed one based on the story, under the title Lodoletta.

+Spiritualist Helen Peters Nosworthy was wearing a locket containing Ouida's portrait and signature that seemed to spell out ouija during a 1890 seance in which Nosworthy asked a talking board to name itself and it responded O-U-I-J-A. Nosworthy and brother-in-law Elijah Bond were granted a patent for the ouija board the following year.